 Quickly we learned that everyone was waiting for this incredible cafe to expand because the lines are always long, albeit warranted.

-I was first introduced to Water Avenue Coffee at one of my favorite brunch spots in Portland and needless to say, I’ve been hooked ever since.
+I was first introduced to Water Avenue Coffee at one of my favorite brunch spots in Portland and I’ve been hooked ever since.
 The smooth pours are too easy to drink, even if you consider yourself a cream drinker, you may forgo it.

 Worth noting, their breakfast treats are very tasty – savory toasts, breakfast sandwiches, etc.